 Many of the conditions that lead to HG are not preventable.
 To help reduce your chance of nausea during pregnancy take these steps: Avoiding smells, foods, or other things that stimulate nauseaEating frequent small mealsNot allowing yourself to get too hungry or too full

-ACOG (American College of Obstetrics and Gynecology) Practice Bulletin: nausea and vomiting of pregnancy.
+ACOG (American Congress of Obstetrics and Gynecology) Practice Bulletin: Nausea and vomiting of pregnancy.

 Obstet Gynecol.
 2004;103(4):803-8014.
 Reaffirmed 2011.